IAmTrial/SlashWork/BH/Specifications/Diablo II/Offset/index.md

 ## The Solution

-Dynamically determine which offset to use, based on the version number.
-Add this offset to the associated module address in order to get the full target address.
+Determine the correct address to use for each variable or function.

 ### Dependencies

 - [Diablo II Version](../Version)

-## Methodology

 ### Current Active Method

-Grab the version number using the “Diablo II Version” and retrieve the correct address for that version.
+Dynamically determine which offset to use, based on the version number.
+Add this offset to the associated module address in order to get the full target address.

 ## Implementation